DHTMLX/gantt-docs/data/desktop/task_types.md

 Specific lightbox per task type
 ----------------------------------------------

-Each type of a task may have its own set of characteristics - because of this, an individual configuration of the details form (lightbox) can be defined for each type.
+Each type of a task has its own set of characteristics.
+That's why an individual configuration of the details form (lightbox) can be defined for each type.
 All configurations are stored in the api/gantt_lightbox_config.md object.

 They are: